-The assembled DNA carrying the genetic codes for the therapeutic protein is then inserted into the cells, enabling them to produce the recombinant protein.
 Genetic modification of cells and organisms presents a unique opportunity to increase the possibility of offering safe and efficacious medical help for patients.

 The use of gene technology in biomedical research and the use of GMOs in the production of pharmaceuticals offer substantial benefits to the quality of products, the environment and opportunities for the identification of new treatment concepts for patients.

-1 Contained use of
+1 Contained use of gene technology

-Novo Nordisk finds that the contained use of gene technology is an important tool in the identification, development, and production of pharmaceuticals for patients.
+We find that the contained use of gene technology is an important tool in the identification, development, and production of pharmaceuticals for patients.
 These pharmaceuticals could not otherwise be provided in sufficient quantity or quality.

 2 Use of GMOs